Cartoon image of a man showing his arm where he received a vaccination

 Rare side effects include severe allergic reaction (eg, anaphylaxis).
 The vaccine has had limited take up around the world so information on rare side effects is limited.

 Cases of myocarditis and pericarditis were identified in clinical trials of Nuvaxovid and have also been reported during post-authorisation use.
-These findings suggest that an increased risk for these conditions may be present after receiving Nuvaxovid.
-Post marketing experience also includes reports of decreased or painful skin sensations.
+Australian Therapeutics Good Administration monitoring has received reports of myocarditis in around 3-4 in every 100,000 doses of Nuvaxovid.
+Pericarditis is reported in 13 in every 100,000 doses but is more common in men aged 18-49 years (estimated at 27 per 100,000 doses).
+Post marketing experience also includes reports of numbness or painful skin sensations.

 Vaccine Effectiveness